 Mental health services for professional support

-If you’re feeling suicidal, you may benefit from accessing some of the services available through your local mental health team.
-The team will consist of a range of mental health professionals who are trained to support people in crisis, including people who are feeling suicidal.
+If you’re feeling suicidal, you may benefit from accessing the services available in your region.
+These services have mental health professionals who are trained to support people in crisis, including people who are feeling suicidal.

 General practitioners (GPs)